secondmind-labs/trieste/README.md

 cd trieste
 pip install -e .
 ```
-For quality checks and other details, see [the guidelines for contributors](CONTRIBUTING.md).
+For installation to be able to run quality checks, as well as other details, see [the guidelines for contributors](CONTRIBUTING.md).

 ### Tutorials